christianvibar/mab2134_algo1/README.md

 One customer (one row = one customer record).

 ### Target / Structure
-**Phase 1:** Unsupervised.
-Discover natural customer segments from behavioral data; validate whether manual customer segment labels correspond to meaningfully distinct groups.

-**Phase 2:** Supervised.
-Predict 12-month gross revenue per customer in absolute dollars.
-12-month gross revenue is selected because this is where the business expects to make the return on investment from marketing and advertising efforts.
+Predict 12-month gross revenue per customer in absolute dollars at or near acquisition time.
+The modeling approach and algorithm selection will be informed by EDA findings.

 ### Prediction Horizon
 At or near customer acquisition.
 Before any retention, upsell, or account management action is taken.